Zhunya-bz/transcendence/README.md

 ## Description

 Jirok is a task management platform built in the style of Jira.
 It allows user to create projects, manage members, and track issues.
+Key features include multi user shared projects, real time collaborative work boards, per project API keys, usage statics, oath, 2fa, and more!
+For each task in the project you can mark it's type, priority, status & assigned user.

 The project is a full-stack typescript application built with Next.js, NestJS, Prisma, and PostgreSQL.